vduce/randa-kassis-website/public/articles/article7.md

 A lasting solution cannot be reached without engaging moderate voices capable of articulating pragmatic demands and safeguarding the interests of all segments of society.
 Syria’s pluralism must be acknowledged and reflected in any viable settlement.
 The illusion of majority rule, if misapplied, risks dismantling the very unity it seeks to preserve.

-Towards a Comprehensive Settlement: The Heart of the Matter Lies Within
+<i>Towards a Comprehensive Settlement: The Heart of the Matter Lies Within</i>

 While international consensus is essential, internal reconciliation is even more pressing.
 Ending the bloodshed demands the inclusion of all political forces and social groups in Syria.
 A serious dialogue must begin—one that addresses the root causes of the crisis, not just its symptoms.